devopsportal7-cell/Yappysol/ADVISOR_MODE_IMPLEMENTATION.md

 ## Overview

-The Advisor Mode feature adds powerful token research and comparison capabilities to the Soltikka platform.
+The Advisor Mode feature adds powerful token research and comparison capabilities to the Yappysol platform.
 It provides users with AI-powered investment insights, token analysis, and buy/sell recommendations while maintaining educational disclaimers and ensuring no automatic transaction execution.

 ## Key Features Implemented